shulai/qonda/docs/guide.rst

 You can set metadata:

-* In the model class
+* In the model class.
-* In the adapter
+* In the adapter.

 Class level Metadata
 --------------------